 With the impending launch of the new Jensen Interceptor, the Italian motoring magazine, Il Giorno Motori wanted to run an article for their October issue, and to use a full colour image on the front cover.
 An enquiry was made to Jensen Motors, and the magazine received one of the transparencies from the Cooper photo session.

 By August 1966, the second Interceptor was completed (chassis number JM/EXP/115, later re-numbered 115/2495, registration ‘HEA 1D’).
 By the time of the October Motor Show, Jensen Motors had two Interceptors and two Jensen FF cars at the Motor Show, one of each on the stand, and the other two being used for demonstration purposes.
 HEA 1D went on the stand, together with the second Jensen FF, JEA 4D, whilst BEA 693C, along with the first FF, HEA 4D were outside for demonstration use.

-‘BEA 693C’ was kept by Jensen Motors as an engineering test vehicle until March 1970, at which time it was sold having covered nearly 50,000 miles.
-According to Jensen historian, Richard Calver, the car was written off in the 1970s.
-Although this hasn’t been substantiated, it is true to say that ‘BEA 693C’ has not surfaced since that time.
+‘BEA 693C’ was kept by Jensen Motors as an engineering test vehicle until March 1970, at which time it was sold to a Mr J.C.M.Keywood, having covered nearly 50,000 miles.
+According to an old Jensen Owners’ Club Register card, 104/2142 was sold by Keywood in January 1971, and some months later was crashed into a telegraph pole and written off.

 COPYRIGHTS: All images and text copyright of The Jensen Museum | Mike Jones | Michael Cooper Archive